dladd/pyFormex/sphinx/tutorial.rst

 * The template script shows the typical layout of a pyFormex script:

-  - The script starts with a line ``#!/usr/bin/env pyformex``, followed by a number of comments lines (all lines starting with a '#').
+  - The script starts with some comment lines (all lines starting with a '#').
     For the sake of this tutorial, you can just disregard the comments.
+But this section typical displays a file identification, the copyright notice and the license conditions.
   - Then comes a multiline documentation string, contained between two ``"""`` delimiters.
-Read it: it repeats this instructions on how a legal pyFormex script should be structured.
+By preference, this docstring is composed of a short first line, then a blank line and finally one or more lines explaining the intention of the script.
-  - Next are the pyFormex instructions: in this case there's only one line.
+  - Next are the pyFormex instructions.
   - The script ends with a comment line ``# End``.
 We recommend you to do this also.
 It serves as a warning for inadvertent truncation of your file.